Where do you find the cash to fund your dream? This article uncovers where to find money to start a gift basket business.

 - Will you have a big or small space for making and selling?

 - Will your design space be in a home office, commercial space, or retail shop?

 If you’re starting small and have the five main items mentioned earlier (desk, chair, etc.), your starting cost will be $3,000 or less.
 If your business vision is a big start on a full-time basis, the investment cost will be $10,000 at a minimum.

 There’s another choice.
 If you are making gift baskets one at a time, buying items as needed for upcoming events and occasions, you’ll spend between $100-$150 to start.
 This low figure is in the hobby category for a person who dabbles from time to time, enjoying creativity when an event approaches.

 These calculations are based on generalizations from gift basket designers I’ve helped to start their businesses.
 We research many needs and suppliers before designers pay for goods in a process that takes at least four weeks before we are satisfied with the results.
 In the end, designers are pleased with their choices rather than stressed because they did not seek guidance from me at the beginning.

 Figuring out what you need and the costs are not glamorous.
 However, you don’t want to start a gift basket business or any business with a blindfold over your eyes.
 This is no time to guess about details.
 Know your costs so you can plan for success.

 You now have a good idea about what’s needed and how much you need to start.
 How are you funding this venture?

 I was lucky to cash in an insurance policy I no longer needed which provided me with $8,000.
-In addition, I was working at an Internet company making $55,000 a year.
+In addition, I was working at an internet company making $55,000 a year.
 My start-up choices were still carefully crafted because I didn’t want to waste money.
-No matter how much you have, there still may be missteps in starting a business.
+No matter how much you have, there may still be missteps as you search for money to start a gift basket business.

 That’s how I began, looking in my own pockets and not reaching out to others (with the exception of my mom who I mention below) who may or may not believe in my vision.